icsl-Jeon/px4_code2/README.md

 #### Parameters for client

-* /drone_name_set : a list of name of drones used for the flight (up to three).
+* `/drone_name_set` : a list of name of drones used for the flight (up to three).
 The names should be matched with the [name](https://github.com/icsl-Jeon/px4_code2/blob/master/README.md#Parameters-for-server) in each launch of drone.
-* /world_frame_id : the name of world frame.
+* `/world_frame_id` : the name of world frame.
 The tf should be fully connected so that the reference frame of the odometry (fraome_id of header field of [odometry](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html)).
-* /qt_setting_dir : this is the setting file (.ini) containing the values in rqt gui.
+* `/qt_setting_dir` : this is the setting file (.ini) containing the values in rqt gui.
 This file is loaded at every open of rqt gui, and saved at every normal termination.

-### Server side (drones)
+### Step 2.
+Server side (drones)

 <p align = "center">
 <img src= "https://github.com/icsl-Jeon/px4_code2/blob/master/img/frame.png" width="700">
 </p>

-#### Step 2.
-Parameters for server
+#### Parameters for server